fluent/fluent-bit-docs/configuration/backpressure.md

 - Upon data buffer release (700KB), the internal counters get updated
 - Counters now are set at 500KB
-- Since 500KB is < 1MB it check the input plugin state
+- Since 500KB is < 1MB it checks the input plugin state
-- If the plugin is paused, it invoke a __resume__ callback
+- If the plugin is paused, it invokes a __resume__ callback
 - input plugin can continue appending more data

 ## About pause and resume Callbacks